-The program admits students for the fall and spring terms only.
+This program has rolling admission.
 Priority will be given to students whose applications and transcripts have been received by February 1 for fall admission and November 1 for spring admission and April 1 for summer admission.
 Students who miss the priority deadline may contact the program director via email to inquire if space is still available for the forthcoming term.
 Master of Music candidates seeking admission in Fall Semester must audition for admission on the scheduled audition dates in January, February, or March.
 Master of Music candidates seeking admission in Spring Semester must audition on the scheduled audition date in January.

-A bachelor's degree in music education or music or certification as a public school music teacher.
+A bachelor's degree in music education or music from a regionally accredited college or university* or certification as a public school music teacher.

-A minimum grade point average of 3.00 for full admission or 2.75 for conditional admission.
+A minimum grade point average of 3.00 for admission.
 All GPA calculations for admission are based upon the last 60 units of undergraduate and post-baccalaureate study.

 A Placement Examination in Music History and Music Theory is required for enrollment in Graduate Studies in Music.
 The exams are given on select saturdays in january, february, and march.
 Schedule your exam by filling out the form.
 Successful completion of the placement exam is required prior to enrolling in a graduate level music history or music theory class.